 PIFP: A Win-Win Experience

 The Public Interest Fellowship Program (PIFP) began in 2003 when Colorado College Sociology Professor Jeff Livesay became interested in starting a program at CC modeled on one at Princeton University.
 Livesay, the Career Center, Alumni Relations, and a group of interested alumni came together to form CC’s program.

 Not surprisingly, the program has grown in popularity over the years.
 In 2004-05, PIFP received 34 applications and placed 10 fellows.
 For 2016-17, PIFP received 115 applications and placed 39 fellows.
-Sixty-five percent of the annual PIFP budget goes to supplement our fellows' salaries with our partner organizations, which are part of the increasingly stretched nonprofit sector.
+More than 65% of the annual PIFP budget goes to supplement our fellows' salaries with our partner organizations, which are part of the increasingly stretched nonprofit sector.

 Seed money from the CC President’s Office funded PIFP through its first year.
 Since then, gifts from alumni, parents, and friends have supported an endowment, which funded the program through its first ten years.
 Although these gifts have been significant, PIFP has outgrown its endowment.
-For years, PIFP has held the fellow salary requirement low in order to protect the budgets of its partner organizations.
+For years, PIFP held the fellow salary requirement low in order to protect the budgets of its partner organizations.
 Now, there is a pressing need to increase that amount so we can continue to attract top fellowship applicants for this signature CC experience.

 PIFP is a win-win situation for both fellows and partner organizations.
 The fellows are problem-solvers, quick-learners, impassioned, articulate, and committed.
 They are a “good deal” for any organization at any wage.
 On the flip side, our partner organizations are offering meaningful, high-level opportunities that few of our fellows’ peers are experiencing in entry-level positions.